-PROGRAM POLICIES

-WITHDRAWAL POLICY
+PROGRAM POLICIES WITHDRAWAL POLICY

 Parents must provide a two week written withdrawal notice to the program.
 A Withdrawal Form is available at the front desk.
 In the event that you do not make payment on your account, the credit card authorization on file will be charged on the second business day for the full amount owed to include the late fees.
-For military members, failure to pay a just debt is a criminal offense and may be reported to the military member's chain of command.
 The only exception will be "short notice" PCS orders.
 A copy of the PCS orders must be attached to the withdrawal notice.